nycmeshnet/docs/content/hardware/config.md

   ---

 ### <a name="sxtVpn"></a>SXTsq Kiosk + VPN

+This adds a VPN connection so you will be connected to the mesh network over a virtual private network.
+The will bypass any possible privacy issues of using the kiosk.
+The downside to this is it will limit your connection to 100Mbps as the router cpu must work harder to encrypt the data for a VPN connection.

   The following works with a new SXTsq or a reset SXTsq.
 You must have the "International" version.
 To reset an SXTsq, hold the reset button for about 5 seconds while the unit is booting and release as soon as green LED starts flashing (to reset RouterOS configuration to defaults).